 Left-hand traffic and truly chaotic roads are a good reason to travel by bus.

 The “Tallinja Card Explore” offers unlimited journeys for seven days on any bus route for € 21.

-The central bus station is in Valletta, just outside the City Gate: you can find the buses for closer destinations near the fountain; those reaching more distant places are just round the corner.
+The central bus station is just outside the City Gate: you can find the buses for closer destinations near the fountain; those reaching more distant places are just round the corner.

 That’s the reason why we advise you to find an accomodation not far from the capital.

 The plug and socket system is British so those of you who do not live in the UK ought to buy an adaptor, which you can get hold of in hardware stores or even at a chemist’s.

 Most museums are closed on Sundays so you’d better enquire beforehand.